CS

 The Verdict

-The Chery Tiggo 4 takes 3 of 5 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Chery Tiggo 4 and Jaecoo J5 trade blows across the spec sheet, and neither runs away with an outright win.
 The Chery Tiggo 4 will save you roughly $29 a year in fuel.
+If boot space matters, the Jaecoo J5 has a clear edge.
 The Jaecoo J5 adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions